On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Conclusion

 Our study constitutes the first step in leveraging the power of state-of-the-art probabilistic forecasting methods in stochastic optimization.
 There are many intriguing future research directions.
 First, our computational study can be extended through different MSP applications (e.g. hydro-thermal electricity generation) and other probabilistic forecasting methods (e.g. deep state space models~\citep{rangapuram2018deep}), which would be helpful in further assessing the benefits of improved forecasts.
 Second, in our experiments with two-stage policies, where we used crude Monte Carlo sampling, alternative sampling approaches such as Quasi-Monte Carlo sampling~\citep{homem2014monte} and Monte Carlo Markov Chain based importance sampling~\citep{parpas2015importance} can be employed to see how much variance reduction can be accomplished, and accordingly whether better two-stage policies can be obtained in a reduced computational effort (i.e., using a fewer number of scenarios).
-Lastly, it would be interesting to evaluate the impact of improved forecasts on MSP policies constructed via more sophisticated scenario tree-free methods (e.g., decision rule-based approaches).
+Third, it would be interesting to evaluate the impact of improved forecasts on MSP policies constructed via more sophisticated scenario tree-free methods (e.g., decision rule-based approaches) Lastly, the experimental framework that we considered belongs to the ``traditional data-driven sample average approximation approach" \citep{kannan2020data}, as we first constructed the time series forecasting model, and then used the predictions to build the optimization model.
+In this regard, combining deep learning-based time series forecasting methodologies with other class of modern data-driven optimization frameworks such as ``Predict, then Optimize" \citep{elmachtoub2021smart} is an intriguing future research direction.